fellennert/academic-page/content/courses/Toolbox Computational Social Science/_index.md

 This script will introduce you to three techniques I regard as elementary for any aspiring (computational) social scientist: first, the collection of digital trace data via either scraping the web or acquiring data from application programming interfaces (APIs); second, the simulation of human behavior using agent-based modeling; and, third, the analysis of text in an automated fashion (text mining).

 The script is hosted using bookdown.
 You can find it here: <https://bookdown.org/f_lennert/book-toolbox_css>.
+But beware, I'm speaking German in the videos.
+An English version might be added someday.
+A French version will never be added.